RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

         1. Enter your IdP user credentials to sign in.

-        1. Then the SSO flow redirects you back to the Redis Cloud admin console and automatically signs in to your SAML user account.
+        1. This redirects you back to the Redis Cloud admin console and automatically signs in to your SAML user account.

 ### Multi-factor authentication